 Festa Major del Poblenou – Street festival/party

-In September, you are entering into a paradise of FREE events and festivals in the Barcelona city.
+In September, you are entering into a paradise of FREE events and festivals in Barcelona city.
 And this is not limited to the city center, as it engulfs most of the residential neighborhoods too.
-Located only 45 minutes outside of city center is the Poblenou festival and attracts a lot of tourists every year.
+Located only 45 minutes outside of the city center is the Poblenou festival and attracts a lot of tourists every year.

-This is a 10 day event and it takes place on September 6th and coincides with the National Catalan day (September 11).
-This is a fantastic time to see authentic Catalan traditions like human towers, correfocs or fireruns, folk dancing, parades and giant maché dolls.
+This is a 10-day event and it takes place on September 6th and coincides with the National Catalan day (September 11).
+This is a fantastic time to see authentic Catalan traditions like human towers, correfocs or fire runs, folk dancing, parades, and giant maché dolls.

 Learn about National day of Catalunya – La Diada

 September 11 is National Catalan Day or La Diada.
 This day is associated with the fall of Barcelona and commemorating the sacrifices of the soldiers during the War of the Spanish Succession in 1714.
 This event was historical as it led to the subsequent loss of Catalan institutions and laws.

 This event is highly regionalized and politicized today.
 But in essence, this festival is an occasion where the people of Barcelona participate to show their pride and camaraderie as being part of Catalunya.
 You will witness all of the famous Catalan traditions like the human towers or parades of Giants, Catalan flags, and music in the streets.

 In September 2019, Barcelona celebrated 127 years of rich history and traditions.